nameoftherose/dcf77-leonardo_support/logfiles/README.md

 During nighttime the signal is quite clear, but battery run out before synchronization was achieved.
 The log was lost.
 During the same night the Eurochron clock achieved synchronization.
 - dcf2017-04-29-07.zip:
 >2 hour log, clean signal, dirty state achieved, minutes and seconds were correct.
+- dcf2017-04-29-11.zip
+> 3 hour log, relatively clean signal, remained in useless state, eeprom cleared.
+At a certain stage all fields apart from year were correct, but deteriorated.